ItsSolva/3mougpt/README.md

 Then, open [http://localhost:3000](http://localhost:3000) in your browser to interact with 3mouGPT.

-### 4. Edit the Code

-You can start customizing 3mouGPT by modifying `app/page.tsx`.
-The app will auto-update as you make changes.

 ## Features

 - **Interactive Chat Interface**: Chat with 3mouGPT in a user-friendly interface.